nilsec/micron/README.md

 2. For usage in a container environment a [Gurobi floating licencse](https://www.gurobi.com/documentation/8.1/quickstart_mac/setting_up_and_using_a_flo.html) is required.
    If that is not available a free academic license can be obtained [here](https://www.gurobi.com/downloads/end-user-license-agreement-academic/).
 In the latter case a local installation of micron needs to be performed.
+Note that this only affects the final solve step.
+All other taks up to solving can be run without Gurobi in the provided singularity image.

 3. Install Singularity and build image